RIDE RIGHT Safety Tip #2: The RIGHT Gear

 You can do more to be visible at night.
 Reflective vests or clothing, additional lights, and blinking lights could prevent you from being involved in a crash.

 As you begin your training for RAGBRAI, be sure you have a helmet that fits and meets the CPSC standards.
 The helmet and straps should be adjusted for maximum protection. .
 If you are going to ride at night, the law requires you have a headlight and taillight or reflector.

 If you are going to ride RAGBRAI safely, you are going to keep in mind the following safety tips:

-Mark Wyatt is the executive director of the Iowa Bicycle Coalition, a statewide advocacy organization for bicycling.
-Mark is also a League Cycling Instructor (LCI), board member for the Alliance for Bicycling and Walking.
+Mark Wyatt is the statewide RIDE RIGHT chair and executive director of the Iowa Bicycle Coalition, a statewide advocacy organization for bicycling.
+Mark is also a League Cycling Instructor (LCI), board member for the Alliance for Bicycling and Walking, and board member on the Bike Tour Network.
 More information about the Iowa Bicycle Coalition can be found at www.iowabicyclecoalition.org.